Cancer: Prognosis

 Survival rates vary by cancer type and by the stage at which it is diagnosed, ranging from majority survival to complete mortality five years after diagnosis.
 Once a cancer has metastasized, prognosis normally becomes much worse.
 About half of patients receiving treatment for invasive cancer (excluding carcinoma in situ and non-melanoma skin cancers) die from that cancer or its treatment.
 A majority of cancer deaths are due to metastases of the primary tumor.

 Survival is worse in the developing world, partly because the types of cancer that are most common there are harder to treat than those associated with developed countries.

 Those who survive cancer develop a second primary cancer at about twice the rate of those never diagnosed.
 The increased risk is believed to be due to the random chance of developing any cancer, the likelihood of surviving the first cancer, the same risk factors that produced the first cancer, unwanted side effects of treating the first cancer (particularly radiation therapy), and better compliance with screening.

 Predicting short- or long-term survival depends on many factors.
 The most important are the cancer type and the patient's age and overall health.
 Those who are frail with other health problems have lower survival rates than otherwise healthy people.
 Centenarians are unlikely to survive for five years even if treatment is successful.
 People who report a higher quality of life tend to survive longer.
 People with lower quality of life may be affected by depression and other complications and/or disease progression that both impairs quality and quantity of life.
 Additionally, patients with worse prognoses may be depressed or report poorer quality of life because they perceive that their condition is likely to be fatal.

 People with cancer have an increased risk of blood clots in their veins which can be life-threatening.
 The use of blood thinners such as heparin decrease the risk of blood clots but have not been shown to increase survival in people with cancer.
 People who take blood thinners also have an increased risk of bleeding.

 Although extremely rare, some forms of cancer, even from an advanced stage, can heal spontaneously.
-This phenomenon is known as the spontaneous remission.
+This phenomenon is known as spontaneous remission.